bithitio/bithit/whitepaper.md

 •	Terms and conditions of the contract are subject to the stated conditions.

 •	Set and agreed.
 Buyer pay with smart contract using the BITHIT token or supported tokens.
 The sell will receive a notification and deliver products/services.
-Once the products or services have been delivered, _____the buyer will be assigned a predetermination.
+Once the products or services have been delivered,the buyer will be assigned a predetermination.

 •	Inspection time period before accepting or rejecting shipment.
 Finally, the buyer accepts the product or service, BITHIT will be paid to the seller according to the contract